 Pressure makes getting hard hard

-People with penises (usually men, but sometimes not) can find it really hard to ignore all of this and can’t help believing this for themselves.
+Men can find it really hard to ignore all of this and can’t help believing this for themselves.
 They might worry about staying hard for long enough.
 They might worry that their partner will think they don’t fancy them if they can’t get or stay hard.
 They might really want to last longer when they have ‘sex’ because they know that their dick goes soft after ejaculation.

 That’s a lot of pressure that we can place on this one body part.
 We don’t know much about how we can make penises hard on demand but we do know that stress and anxiety makes them go away.
 Just like anything else, most people find it too difficult to perform under pressure – the penis is just the same.
 The more we try to make erections happen, the harder it is.